Jonathon chats with Adrian O’Leary of NIIT Technologies about quality engineering, the importance of using data, and how software testing has changed.

 In the digital reality, evolution over revolution prevailed.
 The QA approaches and techniques that worked yesterday will fail you tomorrow.
 So free your mind.
 The automation cyborg has been sent back in time.
 Ted Speaker Jonathon Wright’s mission is to help you save the future from bad software.

-This podcast is brought to you by eggplant, eggplant, this to test, monitor, and analyze that end to end customer experience and continuously improve that business outcome.
+Jonathon Wright This podcast is brought to you by eggplant, eggplant, this to test, monitor, and analyze that end to end customer experience and continuously improve that business outcome.
 Welcome to the show.
-Today, I’m joined by Adrian, all the way from Arizona.
-He’s a black belt in Six Sigma and Lean.
+Today, I'm joined by Adrian, all the way from Arizona.
+He's a black belt in Six Sigma and Lean.

 So he's also the head of the QA practice.
 And this guy's got so much experience and I've got so much to share.
 So welcome to the show.

-Absolutely delighted to be here, Jonathon.
+Adrian O'Leary Absolutely delighted to be here, Jonathon.

-So you’ve got to tell me about, kind of give the background because you’ve managed tens up to like a thousand people.
+Jonathon Wright So you've got to tell me about, kind of give the background because you've managed tens up to like a thousand people.
 You know this you know, how did you start this journey?

-Actually, you know, it’s an interesting story.
+Adrian O'Leary Actually, you know, it's an interesting story.
 I used to a long time ago.
 I emigrated from Ireland to the US in the early 90s.
-And I started out as a financial ERP consultant, and I used to implement Dun and Bradstreet’s Smart Streamer Financial Applications you know JPA or PeopleSoft.
+And I started out as a financial ERP consultant, and I used to implement Dun and Bradstreet's Smart Streamer Financial Applications you know JPA or PeopleSoft.
 And then one fine day, I just finished a project, and Dun and Bradstreet had sent out their latest allocation maintenance pack, and it crashed and burned when it went out.

 So I was a bit of an expert, so they asked me to come in-house for a few months to test it.
 So there was a box sitting next to my desk with SQA, a robot.
 This is interesting.
 I wonder what this does.
 To install it and all of a sudden, oh, I'm writing code test code.
 And I said I like this.
 So I kind of stopped what I was doing as far as the ERP implementations and really dived it into the the the quality control side of things back then.